aaacrophobia/edx-documentation/en_us/shared/students/SFD_content_availability.rst

   passed, or after the end date of a self-paced course, the assignment might no longer be available.

-* Some course sections may have a prerequisite section that you must complete before you can view that section.
+* Some course sections might have a prerequisite section that you must complete before you can access that section.
 For more information, see :ref:`section_prereq`.

 Not all courses include scheduled course content or prerequisites.
 Your course might display all of the course content on the **Course** page as soon as the